mohdsanadzakirizvi/web-scraping-magic-with-scrapy-and-python/README.md

-# Advanced Web Scraping in Python with Scrapy
+# Web Scraping in Python using Scrapy (with multiple examples)
-This repository contains the code for the article "Advanced Web Scraping in Python with Scrapy"
+This repository contains the code for the article "Web Scraping in Python using Scrapy (with multiple examples)" here -  https://www.analyticsvidhya.com/blog/2017/07/web-scraping-in-python-using-scrapy/

 Project Structure
 -----------------